Kishan8548/DropZone/README.md

 - Uses **cosine similarity** to rank matches
 - Clicking a suggestion opens the matched found post directly

-This reduces manual searching and significantly improves recovery chances.
+This significantly reduces manual searching and improves recovery chances.

 ---

 ### 5️⃣ Direct Contact
-Users can directly **contact the post owner via email** to arrange item recovery.
+Users can directly **contact the post owner via email** to coordinate item recovery.

 ---